TAyueva/determining_optimal_lesson_prices/README.md

 Pricing policy is sensitive:
-— If the lesson’s price is too high, there will be fewer booked lessons — Conversely, if the lesson’s price   is too low, there is an opportunity   to increase it and earn more income in less time So, the highest net revenue — for both italki and its partners — results from setting optimal lesson prices.
+— If the lesson’s price is too high, there will be fewer booked lessons — Conversely, if the lesson’s price is too low, there is an opportunity to increase it and earn more income in less time

+So, the highest net revenue — for both italki and its partners — results from setting optimal lesson prices.

 **Project overview**

 For this project, I collected information about 2776 English teachers from the italki website, prepared a detailed analysis   of the available data, optimized existing features and created new ones.

 Based on the prepared features using data science and machine learning, I built a model for optimal lesson price calculation.
 Data for 60-minute lessons was used exclusively, as this lesson offering is mandatory and cannot be unselected.

 **Project outcomes**

 The Mean Absolute Error (MAE) was used as the evaluation metric.
 MAE is defined as the average variance between an expected values and a predicted values, without considering their direction.

-Results
-$ 3.47
+Results:
-MAE in train dataset
+MAE in train dataset - $ 3.47
-$ 3.61
-MAE in test dataset
+MAE in test dataset - $ 3.61